skypjack/entt/docs/md/config.md

 ### ENTT_DISABLE_ASSERT

 Assertions may in turn affect performance to an extent when enabled.
-Whether `ENTT_ASSERT` is redefined or not, all asserts can be disabled at once by means of this definition.<br/>
+Whether `ENTT_ASSERT` and `ENTT_ASSERT_CONSTEXPR` are redefined or not, all asserts can be disabled at once by means of this definition.<br/>
-Note that `ENTT_DISABLE_ASSERT` takes precedence over the redefinition of `ENTT_ASSERT` and is therefore meant to disable all controls no matter what.
+Note that `ENTT_DISABLE_ASSERT` takes precedence over the redefinition of the other variables and is therefore meant to disable all controls no matter what.

 ## ENTT_NO_ETO

-In order to reduce memory consumption and increase performance, empty types are never stored by the ECS module of `EnTT`.<br/>
+In order to reduce memory consumption and increase performance, empty types are never instantiated nor stored by the ECS module of `EnTT`.<br/>
 Use this variable to treat these types like all others and therefore to create a dedicated storage for them.